MinDutch03/Chat_room/README.md

 - When a client connects, they will be prompted to enter a nickname.
 - Clients can send messages to the chat by typing their messages and pressing Enter.
 - To change their nickname, clients can use the "/change_nick" command followed by the desired nickname (e.g., "/change_nick <NewNickname>").
-- To quit the chat, clients can use the "/quit" command.
+- If one client says "bye", he/she left the chat.
+After all clients left the chat, the server stops immediately.

 ## Features :rocket:
 - Multithreaded server that can handle multiple client connections simultaneously.